Ph-ill/Digestarr/README.md

    - Provide the necessary API keys (Sonarr, Radarr, Mistral, OMDB, Telegram, etc.).
    - Set the scheduled time (e.g., `09:38`) and select the days for the digest.
    - Use the **Send Test Message** button to verify your configuration in real time.
+      - When clicked, the button will display a loading indicator until a modal shows the result.

 4. **Save Configuration:**